Kotlin/kotlin-spec/docs/src/md/kotlin.core/expressions.md

 - If the left-hand side of the expression is a value, while the right-hand side of the expression is resolved to refer to a property of the value on the left-hand side, then the expression is a value-property reference;
 - If the left-hand side of the expression is a value, while the right-hand side of the expression is resolved to refer to a function for the receiver being th value on the left-hand side, then the expression is a value-function reference.

+TODO(We might get new ambiguity between props and funs with the same name)

+TODO(References to members of companion objects work kinda explicitly)

+TODO(Examples)

+TODO(Everything is very-very messy here...)

 The types of these expressions are implementation-defined, but the following constraints must hold:

 - The type of any kind of property reference is a subtype of `kotlin.reflect.KProperty<T>`, where the type parameter `T` is fixed to the type of the property;
 - The type of any kind of callable reference is a subtype of [function type][Function types] that allows the corresponding callable to be accessed/called accordingly:
-    - For a type-callable reference, it is an extension function type `O.(Arg0 ...
+    - For a type-callable reference, it is a function type `(O, Arg0 ...
 ArgN) -> R`, where `O` is a receiver type same as the left-hand type of the expression, `Arg0, ... , ArgN` are either empty (for a property reference) or are the types of function formal parameters (for a function reference) and `R` is the result type of the callable;
     - For a value-callable reference, it is a normal function type `(Args) -> R`, where `Arg0, ... , ArgN` are either empty (for a property reference) or are the types of function formal parameters (for a function reference) and `R` is the result type of the callable.
     The receiver is bound to the left-hand side expression of the reference expression.